 What organizations can sponsor Foster Grandparents?

-A station site must be a public agency, secular or faith-based private non-profit organization, or proprietary health care organization that accepts the responsibility for assignment and supervision of Foster Grandparents.
+A volunteer station must be a public agency, secular or faith-based private non-profit organization, or proprietary health care organization that accepts the responsibility for assignment and supervision of Foster Grandparents.
 Each volunteer station must be licensed or otherwise certified, when required, by the appropriate state or local government.
 Private homes are not volunteer stations.

-Current station sites include:
+Current volunteer stations include:

 - Public and private schools